 The DOT rule requires that operators accommodate standees on lifts which meet the design requirements of Part 38.
-Some current lifts already meet these standards with respect to standees, providing handrails which move in tandem with the lift, and several transit systems have accommodated standees on lifts for several years with no reported problems.
+Some current lifts already meet these standards with respect to standees while others do not.
+According to DOT, it is not the intent of the DOT rule to require that standees be accommodated on lifts which do not meet those standards.
 See 49 CFR 37.165(g).

 (13) Handrails.
-Platforms on lifts shall be equipped with handrails, on two sides, which move in tandem with the lift which shall be graspable and provide support to standees throughout the entire lift operation.
+Platforms on lifts shall be equipped with handrails, on two sides, which move in tandem with the lift, and which shall be graspable and provide support to standees throughout the entire lift operation.
 Handrails shall have a usable component at least 8 inches long with the lowest portion a minimum 30 inches above the platform and the highest portion a maximum 38 inches above the platform.
 The handrails shall be capable of withs tanding a force of 100 pounds concentrated at any point on the handrail without permanent deformation of the rail or its supporting structure.
 The handrail shall have a cross-sectional diameter between 1-1/4 inches and 1-1/2 inches or shall provide an equivalent grasping surface, and have eased edges with corner radii of not less than 1/8 inch.
 Handrails shall be placed to provide a minimum 1-1/2 inches knuckle clearance from the nearest adjacent surface.
 Handrails shall not interfere with wheelchair or mobility aid maneuverability when entering or leaving the car.

 Considerable research has been conducted in the past on the height of a handrail which can be used by persons with disabilities.
 Until recently, the accepted height has been a minimum 30 inches and a maximum 34 inches above the platform.
 More recent research on handrail height has suggested that a height from 34 inches to 38 inches is better and these dimensions have been accepted by the model building codes and incorporated in the Board's final guidelines for buildings and facilities.
-How ever, because of design constraints imposed by a vehicle, the Board is not inclined to impose these new dimensions on handrails for vehicles.
+Because of design constraints imposed by a vehicle, the Board is not inclined to fully impose these new dimensions on handrails.

 With respect to the force requirements, handrails in buildings and facilities are required to withstand much higher forces because they are intended to provide support for rising from a sitting position, maneuvering into and out of a wheelchair or mobility aid, or walking up or down stairs or ramps.
 The handrails on a lift are intended only to provide stability as opposed to major support.
 Lift handrails meeting the 100 pound force requirement have been in service for many years with no known problem.
-Moreover, handrails mounted on walls, are subject to tor ques which are very different from those on lift handrails attached only to the platform.
+Moreover, handrails mounted on walls, are subject to torques which are very different from those on lift handrails attached only to the platform.
 To with stand equivalent forces would require substantial rein forcement of the lift handrail attachment points, with corresponding increases in weight, and a potential decrease in the platform width.
-In the absence of information that the 100 pound force requirement is inadequate, it has not been changed.
-In regard to handrail shape or configuration, the Board is not aw are of any problems with either curved or vertical handrails, provided they move in tand em with the platform.
+In the absence of information that the 100 pound force requirement is inade quate, it has not been changed.
+In regard to handrail shape or con figuration, the Board is not aw are of any problem s with either curved or vertical handrails, provided they move in tand em with the platform.